-In a session, the therapist would ask the client to imagine that the thing he or she fears happening the most actually happened.
+In a session, the therapist would ask the client to imagine that the thing they fear happening the most actually happened.
 However, instead of allowing the client to visualize it realistically, the therapist will guide them in visualizing it to an extreme, blow entirely out of proportion (Froggatt, 2005).

 When things are this exaggerated, they become funny.
 Laughing at their blown-up fears will help the client get control over them.
 This exercise isn’t right for every fear, but it can be extremely useful in many cases.

 One of the most popular cognitive restructuring techniques is called disputing irrational beliefs (DIBS) or simply disputing (Ellis, n.d.).
 The point of DIBS is to question yourself on some of your limiting or harmful beliefs and essentially “logic” them out of existence.

 - What is the self-defeating irrational belief I would like to dispute and reduce?